Natural Whole Foods Cooking & Macrobiotic Kitchen

 A variety of cooking techniques such as steaming, pressure cooking, sauteing, baking, juicing, sprouting, pickling, soaking, fermenting or raw are used to enhance the nutritional value and seasonal energy of food.
 The macrobiotic diet provides guidelines (proportional as well as food-wise) that can be modified depending on one's individual health, personal needs, climate, environment and other considerations.
 Thus it differs from a vegetarian/vegan/raw diet, which does not take such considerations.
 In the context of disease treatment, or for more detailed guidance regarding dietary change, it is recommended that individuals seek advice from a qualified macrobiotic health consultant.

-Daily macrobiotic dietary suggested guidelines for a temperate climate:
+Daily Kushi macrobiotic dietary suggested guidelines for a temperate climate:

 • 20% - 30% or 40-60%) Whole Grains: Major portion of whole cooked grains like short- and medium-grain brown rice, sweet and wild rice, millet, spelt, barley, oats, kamut, quinoa, wheat or corn.
 Minor portion of whole grain sourdough bread or other baked whole flour products, pasta and flakes.